kubevirt/vm-console-proxy/README.md

 # VM Console Proxy

-Proxy that provides access to the VNC console of a Kubevirt VM.
+It provides an endpoint to generate time limited tokens that are then used to access VNC.

-It can generate time limited tokens that are then used to access VNC.
+**Note:** This project no longer provides VNC proxy functionality, so the project name should be changed in the future.

 ## Installation